StarRealMan/VocaLyrics/README.md

 # VocaLyrics

-An agent that ignites your imagination and guides you through the creation of VOCALOID lyrics.
+A multi-agent system that ignites your imagination and guides you through the creation of VOCALOID lyrics.

 ## 🔧 Setup